-11 Financing of an acquisition
+Financing of an acquisition

-What are the requirements and restrictions regarding financing of the acquisition of an insurance or reinsurance company?
+11 What are the requirements and restrictions regarding financing of the acquisition of an insurance or reinsurance company?

-There are no specific requirements or restrictions under Irish law regarding financing the acquisition of a (re)insurance company.
+There are no specific requirements or restrictions under Irish law regarding financing the acquisition of an insurance or a reinsurance company.

-However, as noted in question 10, a Notification Form must be submitted to the Central Bank prior to the proposed acquisition of a qualifying holding (as defined in question 10) in a (re)insurance company.
+However, a Notification Form must be submitted to the Central Bank prior to the proposed acquisition of a qualifying holding in an insurance or a reinsurance company.
 The Notification Form requests details of the proposed acquisition and the proposed acquirer, the rationale for the proposed acquisition and details regarding the impact of the proposed acquisition on the target entity.
 In this regard, it is necessary to provide a detailed business plan for the target entity, setting out the proposed direction of the business, including financial projections over three years, and demonstrate that the proposed acquirer has sufficient resources to effectively support the target entity within the requirements of the supervisory regime, together with full details on the cost of the proposed acquisition and confirmation as to how the acquisition will be financed.

-12 Minority interest
+Minority interest

-What are the regulatory requirements and restrictions on investors acquiring a minority interest in an insurance or reinsurance company?
+12 What are the regulatory requirements and restrictions on investors acquiring a minority interest in an insurance or reinsurance company?

-Where the proposed acquisition represents voting rights or share ownership of less than 10 per cent (ie, not a qualifying holding as defined in question 10), there are no specific restrictions on investors acquiring a minority interest.
-However, where the interest is 10 per cent or more (ie, a qualifying holding), the regime described in question 10 will apply.
+Where the proposed acquisition represents voting rights or share ownership of less than 10 per cent (ie, not a qualifying holding), there are no specific restrictions on investors acquiring a minority interest.
+However, where the interest is 10 per cent or greater (ie, a qualifying holding), the regime described in question 10 will apply.

-As noted above, the Central Bank must be also notified of any increase in a holding above 10 per cent in (re)insurance undertakings, which would result in the size of the holding reaching or exceeding yardsticks of 20, 33 or 50 per cent.
+As noted in question 10, the Central Bank must be also notified of any increase in a holding above 10 per cent in insurance and reinsurance undertakings, which would result in the size of the holding reaching or exceeding yardsticks of 20, 33 or 50 per cent.

-13 Foreign ownership
+Foreign ownership

-What are the regulatory requirements and restrictions concerning the investment in an insurance or reinsurance company by foreign citizens, companies or governments?
+13 What are the regulatory requirements and restrictions concerning the investment in an insurance or reinsurance company by foreign citizens, companies or governments?

-There are no specific regulatory requirements or restrictions in Irish law governing the investment of foreign citizens, companies or governments in (re)insurance undertakings.
-However, as noted in question 10, a Notification Form must be submitted to the Central Bank prior to the proposed acquisition of a qualifying holding (as defined in question 10) in a (re)insurance company.
+There are no specific regulatory requirements or restrictions in Irish law governing the investment of foreign citizens, companies or governments in insurance and reinsurance undertakings.
+However, a Notification Form must be submitted to the Central Bank prior to the proposed acquisition of a qualifying holding in an insurance or a reinsurance company (see question 10).

-14 Group supervision and capital requirements
+Group supervision and capital requirements

-What is the supervisory framework for groups of companies containing an insurer or reinsurer in a holding company system?
+14 What is the supervisory framework for groups of companies containing an insurer or reinsurer in a holding company system?
 What are the enterprise risk assessment and reporting requirements for an insurer or reinsurer and its holding company?
 What holding company or group capital requirements exist in addition to individual legal entity capital requirements for insurers and reinsurers?